paveloom-d/dev/README.md

 ### A notice

-If you are not sure, please, follow only the instructions linked to [the last tagged version of the image](https://github.com/paveloom-d/dev/packages/290377/versions).
-The development happens in-place, so the description you see on the [landing page](https://github.com/paveloom-d/dev) may differ drastically and not be usable for the released versions yet.
+If you are not sure, please, follow only the instructions from the last tagged commit on the `master` branch.

 ### Contents

-- Image version: 0.3.0
+- Image version: 0.3.1
 - Base image: Ubuntu (20.04)
 - Essential packages:
     - apt-utils